DallanQ/cartographers/QA.md

 > When placing monsters in solo mode, I must start at the given corner as dictated by the raid card itself.
 If I'm unable to draw it, I move to the next corner using the arrow on the card and continue inward one square at a time.
 Can I change the orientation of the monster raid if no corner can accommodate it?

 No, you do not change the orientation of the monster.
 You move around the edge of the entire board before you move inward one square.
-In the English rules you are not allowed to rotate the Ambush shape.
-However, the German rules allowed the monster to be rotated/flipped, but this is not permitted in the English version.
+You are not allowed to rotate the Ambush shape.

 [shield-gate-scoring](https://boardgamegeek.com/thread/2651761/shield-gate-scoring)